worrallbrian/portfolio_backup/README.md

 # Created by Brian Worrall
-# Date: 2019-10-06
+# Date: 2024-04-25

-# This repository contains a backup of the functionality of the code that runs the professional portfolio at https://brianworrallportfolio.000webhostapp.com.
+# This repository contains a backup of the functionality of the code that runs the professional portfolio at https://brianworrallportfolio.000webhostapp.com (now extinct).
 Assume PHP files are to be placed into Wordpress pages using a Wordpress PHP plugin.
 File paths and form actions may not match exactly, and may require fine tuning.

 # All API Keys, UploadCare hosted file UUIDs have been set to dummy values.
 Please get your own.